milanaryal/milanaryal.github.io/_posts/2014/2014-11-22-making-fluid-and-responsive-embedded-videos.md

 ### Responsive video with CSS

-With [Thierry Koblenz's excellent technique](http://alistapart.com/article/creating-intrinsic-ratios-for-video), you wrap the video in another element which has an intrinsic aspect ratio, then absolute position the video within that.
+With <a href="http://alistapart.com/article/creating-intrinsic-ratios-for-video" rel="nofollow">Thierry Koblenz's excellent technique</a>, you wrap the video in another element which has an intrinsic aspect ratio, then absolute position the video within that.
 That gives us fluid width with a reasonable height we can count on.

 ```html
 <div class="video-wrapper">